Australian Scientists Reveal New Blood Test That Can Detect Melanoma

 Australian scientists believe that they have created a blood test that is able to detect melanoma in its early stages, reports BBC News.
-Melanoma is responsible for 1.5% of all cancer deaths, with 91,270 new cases reported so far in 2018, making up 5.3% of new cancer diagnoses, according to National Institute of Health’s website statistics.
+Melanoma is responsible for 1.5 percent of all cancer deaths, with 91,270 new cases reported so far in 2018, making up 5.3 percent of new cancer diagnoses, according to National Institute of Health’s website statistics.

 Researchers revealed that the purpose of this new test, which is billed as the first of its kind in the world, is to make spotting the skin cancer easier so doctors can catch it before it turns into a fatal diagnosis.
 Currently, melanoma is identified by skin examinations and biopsies, and if caught early, it can be treated with a high success rate.
 Since early detection is key, this new test could save countless lives.
 Because it can be hard to spot, considering some people have hundreds of moles, a blood test that can detect it sooner could be the difference between life and death.

-The scientists at Edith Cowan University developed the test, which detects “melanoma by recognising auto-antibodies produced by the body to combat the cancer’s early growth,” reports BBC News.
-After trying the test on 200 people, half of which had cancer, the new test successfully detected the melanoma in 81.5% of cases.
+The scientists at Edith Cowan University developed the test, which detects “melanoma by recognizing auto-antibodies produced by the body to combat the cancer’s early growth,” reports BBC News.
+After trying the test on 200 people, half of which had cancer, the new test successfully detected the melanoma in 81.5 percent of cases.

 Melanoma blood test: Scientists unveil 'world-first' research https://t.co/YRkNpGfVux